Design and analysis of digital communication within an SoC-based control system for trapped-ion quantum computing: Communication

 Having described the gate sequencer LUT architecture and general division of labor between the APU and RPU, in this section we describe the RFSoC (ZCU111) hardware and experimental results related to communication within the system.
 As discussed earlier, the hardware architecture of the ZCU102 and ZCU111 are very similar with respect to the interprocessor communication mechanisms and AXI interconnect architecture, and therefore, only the ZCU111 performance metrics are shown.
 The latency and throughput measurements for DMA transfers, on the other hand, exhibit significant differences as we show in the following section.

-A block diagram of the processing and interconnect components within the Zynq UltraScale+ SoC on the ZCU111 (and ZCU102) is shown in Fig.~\ref{fig:Zynq_communication_channels}.
-The processing system has access to both a DDR4 4 GB 64-bit PS SDRAM and the 4 GB 64-bit PL DDR4 (the ZCU102 possesses a 512 MB 16-bit PL DDR4 and provides lower performance as we discuss in the following).
-The blue arrows illustrate the communication mechanisms between the quad-core Arm Cortex A53 APU, the dual-core Cortex R5 RPU, and a programmable logic that we investigate in this paper.
-Communication performance is characterized by two primary parameters, latency and throughput (the term bandwidth is used in reference to the maximum achievable throughput).
+A block diagram of the processing and interconnect components within the Zynq UltraScale+ SoC on the ZCU111 (and ZCU102) is shown in Fig.~\ref{fig:ZCU111_architecture}.
+The processing system includes a set of AXI switches that interconnect the five main components of the SoC system architecture, namely, the dual-core Cortex R5 RPU, quad-core Arm Cortex A53 APU, Programmable Logic, DDR and IO unit.
+Xilinx uses the terms full-power-domain (FPD), low-power-domain (LPD) and programmable-logic-power-domain (PLPD) to refer to regions on the SoC that have separate power control mechanisms, with each referring to the power domains for the APU, RPU and Programmable Logic, respectively.
+The RPU and APU have access to a DDR4 4 GB 64-bit PS SDRAM and the 4 GB 64-bit PL DDR4 (the ZCU102 possesses a 512 MB 16-bit PL DDR4 and provides lower performance as we discuss in the following).

+The corresponding communication channels within the system architecture that we evaluate in this paper are shown in Fig. \ref{fig:Zynq_communication_channels}.
+The blue arrows illustrate the data transfer paths between the APU, RPU and Programmable Logic, while the black arrows represent the control signals.
+Each of the communication mechanisms support parallel transfer capability of at least 32 bits.
+While GPIO and EMIO are limited to 32 bits in our experiments, RPMsg supports 64-bit transfers while DMA and CDMA are variable and can be expanded up to 1024 bits.
+The thickness of the blue arrows and the legend identify characteristics of the data transfer paths.